 This is a small toy example describing a simple protocol by which a sender can transfer a number of packets to a receiver.
 The communication medium may loose packets and packets may overtake each other.
-Hence, it may be necessary to re-transmit packets and to ignore doublets and packets that are out of order.
+Hence, it may be necessary to retransmit packets and to ignore doublets and packets that are out of order.

 The example illustrates how the results of a lengthy simulation can be recorded for later inspection and analysis.
-One way is to use the Save Report command, a second to add "reporting places", a third to use an output file, and a fourth to use charts.
+One way is to add "reporting places" and another is to use an output file.